What is an Accelerated Master's Program (AMP) degree?

 How can I share course credits between my undergraduate and graduate degree programs?

-Illinois Tech allows AMP students to share up to nine credit hours between their undergraduate and graduate programs; however, some Accelerated Master's Programs allow a smaller amount of shared credit or no shared credit.
+Illinois Tech allows Plus One students to share up to twelve credit hours between their undergraduate and graduate programs; however, some Accelerated Master's Programs allow a smaller amount of shared credit or no shared credit.
 Please consult your AMP adviser for details.

 How long do I have to complete my AMP degrees?